tferrari92/automate-all-the-things/README.md

 <br/>

-# EPILOGUE
+# CONCLUSON

 Our journey comes to an end...
 Congratulations!
-You have survived the treacherous seas of CI/CD, braved the perilous peaks of Gitops, and conquered the enchanted valleys of Infrastructure as Code.
-Take a moment to bask in your glory and revel in your newfound DevOps prowess!

-So, dear reader, go forth and conquer the DevOps universe!
-May your Git repositories be forever green, your Kubernetes clusters forever stable, and your microservices forever... micro-y.
-Remember, the DevOps community is a lively and vibrant one, filled with brilliant minds, innovative tools, and an endless supply of GIFs and memes to keep us sane in times of technical turbulence.

-With this knowledge, we bid you adieu.
-And if all else fails, remember the wise words of our patron saint, "Have you tried turning it off and on again?"
-As you emerge from the abyss of YAML files and bash scripts

-In conclusion, welcome to the wondrous world of DevOps, where we strive to automate everything until the robots take over and we're left with nothing but snacks and a strong desire to binge-watch cat videos.
-This repository is your survival guide, your ticket to navigating the treacherous seas of CI/CD, GitOps, and Infrastructure as Code.

-So buckle up, fellow adventurer, and let this repository be your trusty sidekick on your DevOps journey.
-Now, go forth, automate like there's no tomorrow, and may your deployments be as flawless as your wit.

- is your ultimate guide to surrendering your control to the machines and watching chaos unfold with a grim smile on your face.

-Embrace the constant adrenaline rush of troubleshooting, fighting against the very tools that were meant to make your life easier.
+You made it!

+I hope this proved useful (and fun).
+You now have the power of of CI/CD, GitOps, and Infrastructure as Code.
+You know what [this means](https://www.youtube.com/watch?v=b23wrRfy7SM).

-Special thanks to all these YouTube people.
+Special thanks to all these wonderful YouTube people.
 This wouldn't have been possible without them:
 - [Anton Putra](https://www.youtube.com/@AntonPutra)
 - Marcer Dempers from [That DevOps Guy](https://www.youtube.com/@MarcelDempers)
 - Sid Palas from [DevOps Directive](https://www.youtube.com/@DevOpsDirective)